NAMU AMIDA BUTSU

 Anjin Ketsujo Sho: Anonymous Treatise "On the Attainment of Faith."

-hereby granted to clone, translate and/or publish this website into any
+is hereby granted to clone, translate and/or publish this

 For comments or inquiries, E-mail to